Indians acquire former MVP Donaldson from Blue Jays

 CLEVELAND (AP) — Josh Donaldson’s rough season has taken a positive turn.
+The Indians are giving him a swing at October.

-The 2015 AL MVP was traded Friday night by Toronto to the Cleveland Indians, who are hoping a healthy Donaldson can bolster their lineup and help them get back to the World Series.
+The 2015 AL MVP was traded Friday night by Toronto to Cleveland, which is hoping a healthy Donaldson can bolster its lineup and help the club get back to the World Series.

+“This is one of the most dynamic players in the game on both sides of the ball when he’s healthy,” Indians president Chris Antonetti said late Friday night.
+“We think there’s an opportunity for him to get to a point this month where he’ll be playing in games regularly and has a chance to impact us in the postseason.”

-The Indians sent a player to be named to the Blue Jays for cash considerations and Donaldson, who has been limited to 36 games this season because of injuries.
-The third baseman played in his first game since May 28 earlier this week during a rehab stint in Florida and the Indians are satisfied he’s worth taking on for the season’s final month and then into October.
+The AL Central-leading Indians sent a player to be named to the Blue Jays for cash considerations and Donaldson, a three-time All-Star who has been limited to 36 games this season because of injuries.

 Most Read Sports Stories